deadlydog/deadlydog.github.io/_posts/2011-05-24-automatically-deploying-tfs-checkin-policies-to-the-entire-team.md

   - visual studio
   - Visual Studio Extensions
 ---
 I stumbled across [this great post](http://www.codewrecks.com/blog/index.php/2010/12/04/distributing-visual-studio-addin-for-the-team/) showing how you can use the TFS Power Tools to automatically deploy your custom TFS check-in policies to everyone on your team in Visual Studio 2010.
-It&#8217;s so awesome I had to share.
+It's so awesome I had to share.